dfinity/portal/docs/developer-docs/functionality/sns/sns.md

 # SNS

-A decentralized autonomous organization, or DAO for short, is a system that allows many parties to jointly control an entity.
+A Decentralized Autonomous Organization, or DAO for short, is a system that allows many parties to jointly control an entity.
 Similarly to how the Network Nervous System (NNS) is the open tokenized DAO that controls the Internet Computer blockchain (IC), service nervous systems